lilamcilveen/Recursive-Pig-Latin/README.md

 ### Recursive-Pig-Latin
 This project explores the functional programming paradigm.
-The idea behind this is to describe "what" each component is to solve the problem, rather than "how" a result may be computed.
+The idea behind it is to describe "what" each component is to solve the problem, rather than "how" a result may be computed.

 The idea behind the functional programming:
  - We start by asking: "What data do I have?" and "How do I want to transform that data to solve the problem at hand?".